Morris–Jumel Mansion: Landmark designations

 The Morris–Jumel Mansion's historical importance had been recognized as early as 1914, when the New York City Art Commission took pictures of the mansion and other notable sites across the city; at the time, cameras were still relatively uncommon.
 The mansion was also documented as part of the Historic American Buildings Survey in the 1930s, and the New York State Education Department erected two signs outside the house in 1935, summarizing the structure's history.
 It became a National Historic Landmark in 1961, making it one of the first landmarks designated as such.
 The Morris–Jumel Mansion was added to the National Register of Historic Places on October 15, 1966, the day the National Historic Preservation Act of 1966 went into effect.
 The exterior was designated a New York City Landmark in 1967.
 The mansion became part of the city-landmarked Jumel Terrace Historic District in 1970, and it was added to an NRHP district of the same name in 1973.
+In 2025, it was added to the Dominican Historic District, also on the NRHP.

 The LPC held hearings in 1975 to determine whether the interiors of Federal Hall's rotunda, the Morris–Jumel Mansion, and the Bartow–Pell Mansion should be designated as landmarks.
 The LPC designated all three buildings' interiors as landmarks on May 26, 1975, and the New York City Board of Estimate ratified these designations that July.
 The first and second floors of the Morris–Jumel Mansion were protected by the designation.

 Media

 The house has been associated with popular media as early as the 19th century, when it reportedly inspired a mansion in James Fenimore Cooper's 1821 novel The Spy.
 Later in the century, Fitz-Greene Halleck wrote his lines on the Greek patriot Marco Bozzaris on a rocky outcrop near the mansion overlooking the Harlem River.
 Rupert Hughes's 1924 novel The Golden Ladder was partly set in the mansion.
 In 1996, the Morris–Jumel Mansion was featured in Bob Vila's A&E Network production Bob Vila's Guide to Historic Homes of America.
-The television show Ghost Adventures filmed an episode at the house in 2014, and Lin-Manuel Miranda wrote portions of Hamilton at the Morris–Jumel Mansion in 2015.
-The television show Broad City filmed a scene at the mansion in 2019.
+In the modern day, it has been investigated as a haunted house on the Today Show, Haunted USA, and Ghost Adventures.
+Lin-Manuel Miranda wrote portions of Hamilton at the Morris–Jumel Mansion in 2015, and the television show Broad City filmed a scene at the mansion in 2019.

 The house itself has also been depicted in other exhibits.
 For example, it was featured in New-York Historical Society's 1952 exhibition of pre–Civil War houses in New York City, and artifacts from the mansion were displayed in the lobby of 1095 Avenue of the Americas in 1979.
 In addition, a room in the Lord & Taylor Building was decorated in 1976 with furnishings resembling that of the mansion's rooms.
 Over the years, the mansion has been the subject of several historical studies, such as William Henry Shelton's 1916 book detailing the mansion's history.